-At Stephen D. Hassenfeld Children’s Center for Cancer and Blood Disorders, part of Hassenfeld Children's Hospital of New York at NYU Langone, your child receives the most advanced treatment for his or her condition delivered by a medical team charged with addressing all of your child’s medical concerns.
+At Stephen D. Hassenfeld Children’s Center for Cancer and Blood Disorders, part of Hassenfeld Children’s Hospital at NYU Langone, your child receives the most advanced treatment for his or her condition delivered by a medical team charged with addressing all of your child’s medical concerns.

 Many of our physicians are internationally known experts in their fields and have been responsible for major advances in the treatment of childhood cancers and blood disorders.
 Our physical therapists, neuropsychologists, social workers, nutritionists, and nurse practitioners work with our medical experts to treat your child’s illness and manage the side effects of the disease.

 But expert medical care is just one part of the treatment equation.
 We also provide care that addresses the illness and its impact on the whole family.
 We are aware of the effects cancer has on children and their families and can provide you with the support you need along the way.

 We offer treatment for the following cancers and blood disorders.

 Leukemia and Lymphoma